Sora-3e8/romopad-driver/readme.md

 - For this reason it's highly recommended for wm manager sessions, to start the service using the wm itself
 - Example Hyprland: `exec-once = systemctl --user start romopad.service`

+- The indicator now depends on the Xorg due to Tkinter being dependent, currently there're plans to replace it with Gtk4 however that's still a bit far, but it will be needed to be done as Xorg is being phased out
+- This may affect users on Niri which does not directly use XWayland, but the xwayland-satellite

 ## 🔧 Configuration
 The configuration uses xml format, where you define in each layer and binds, the parent node is <layout> and is mandatory along side with at least one layer.
 Remapping is split into layers where unique identifier is to be used for each layer.

 ### Layer types:
  - `<layer>` - Defines layer to which you can switch using `layer_control`, mandatory attribute `id`, id can be any text or number